Chartered vessels

 Alonso de Ojeda

-Her propulsion had 4 Diesel engines, with 8 cilynders each, with 450 mm diameter x 900 mm stroke, geared to two shafts, with 8,000 HP all together.
+Her propulsion had 4 diesel engines MAN G8 VU, with 8 cilynders each, with 450 mm diameter x 900 mm stroke, geared to two shafts, with 8,000 HP all together.
 She got 16.5 knots in trials.
 Her bunker capacity was 711 MT.

 Juan Claudio